csaf-poc/ghsa/README.md

 we cannot inject `SetEscapeHTML(false)`.
 As a consequence characters `<`, `>`, and `&` are HTML‑escaped in the emitted JSON (e.g. `<` becomes `\u003c`).
 For version range fields this makes strict comparisons `<` and `<=` awkward.
-To keep output ASCII‑only and avoid escaped sequences without changing the encoder, the converter now normalizes operators into descriptive English phrases:
+To keep output ASCII-only and avoid escaped sequences without changing the encoder, the converter normalizes operators into descriptive English phrases:
 - `<=` → `less or equal`
 - `>=` → `greater or equal`
 - `<` → `less than`
 - `>` → `greater than`
--

 This sidesteps HTML escaping while preserving the intended comparison semantics in a human‑readable form.
 The trade‑off is that downstream tooling expecting literal operators will need to adapt.
 A more robust long‑term solution would be either (a) bypassing `gocsaf.SaveAdvisory` and performing our own encoding with `enc.SetEscapeHTML(false)`, or (b) post‑processing the JSON to unescape these characters.